lsst-dm/dmtn-224/index.rst

     If implemented, the details as implemented will be incorporated into this document and :dmtn:`234`.

 :sqr:`073`
-    Proposed design for user quotas and API rate limiting.
+    Design and implementation details for user quotas and API rate limiting.
-    If implemented, the details as implemented will be incorporated into this document and :dmtn:`234`.

 Security
 --------